Frisian support for the Corsican Cause in jeopardy

 So, in the heartland of Corsica, beneath the proud flags of Corsica, Catalonia, Occitania, Cuba etc, the Île-de-France guests were being served by the Corsican staff and the Frisian bastard was not.
 No solidarity.
 Minorities and minority people are trained to be overly hypersensitive to the slightest unequal treatment.
 As if Ocatarinetabellatchitchix was mixing up the Corsican separation IFF slogan I Francesi Fora 'the French out' with I Frisiani Fora 'the Frisians out'.
 This way jeopardizing the support from tota Frisia for the Corsican Cause.

 But, o irony, it were the two Île-de-France hikers who solved the tensed situation.
 They felt so ashamed they offered one of their sandwiches to the author.
 That way choosing sides and saving honor.
 No bigger dishonor could happen to the gardier.
 Of course, the Frisian bastard declined the bread, expressing many thanks to 'the Continent'.
 The gift had been given by them already.
-An older French couple having a drink at the refuge started a discussion with Ocatarinetabellatchitchix but it all had no effect.
-Although the peace wasn't broken and Paris could breathe and the two old men at the fire place could smoke again, it all was rather awkward to say the least.
+An older French couple having a drink at the refuge, promptly started a discussion with Ocatarinetabellatchitchix but it all had no effect.
+Although the peace was not broken and Paris could breathe again, and the two old men at the fire place could smoke again, it all was rather awkward to say the least.

 With two cans of ravioli he was allowed to purchase, the Frisian bastard left the refuge to walk into an increasingly foul and stormy weather, and to hike another two hours up the steep mountains to refuge Prati at 1820 meter altitude.

 Considering all other encounters during the sixteen-day trek the people in the mountains of Corsica were tremendously welcoming, although a bit sturdy.
-The latter doesn't matter.
-That’s manageable and recognizable for the freezing Frisians.
+The latter does not matter.
+That is manageable and recognizable for the freezing Frisians.
 Besides, the smelly cheese and wild-pork sausages were excellent too.
-The siestas haven't been 'tasted' by the Frisian bastard.
+The siestas have not been 'tasted' by the Frisian bastard.
 Hiking the GR20 gives you no opportunity to enjoy the famous long Corsican siestas.
 Adding everything up, the unequal and unfair treatment at the refuge at Bocco di Verdi (also Relais San Petru) is considered to be an unfortunate incident and it shall have no consequences for the Frisian position concerning the Corsican Cause.
-And no feud will be started.
+And, no feud will be started.
 Yet...